 Did Ramses II die in the Red Sea?

-No, King Ramses II hasn’t died in the Red Sea.
+No, King Ramesses II did not die in the Red Sea.

-The Egyptian scholar Manetho (third century BC) said that Ramesses II ruled for 66 years and two months.
-At the age of 90, Ramesses II, the greatest king of all time, died as he was suffering from dental problems, nerve inflammation, and atherosclerosis.
+The ancient Egyptian scholar Manetho (3rd century BC) recorded that Ramesses II ruled for an extraordinary 66 years and two months.

 Ramses II’s Passing